There are so many important questions on “how the high school you attended affect your college admission” that have been answered on this page.

-This is an intensive explanation of how the high school you attended can affect your college admission and how colleges consider it for admission.
+This is a comprehensive explanation of how the high school you attended can affect your college admission chances and how colleges consider your high school for admission.

 Question: Does high school affect college admissions?
 The big answer is YES!!!
 See detailed explanation below.

 It is very true that where an applicant attended his/her high school may have major impacts on their chance of being admitted into some colleges.

 As an applicant, it is very important to have in mind that the high school you graduated from will have a role to play in whether or not you will be admitted to some top colleges just the same way the college you graduate from may have an impact on job applications.